What Does it Take to Be a Radio Mechanic?

 - Two-Way Radio Technician (Two-Way Radio Tech)

-In 2016, there was an estimated number of 14,500 jobs in the United States for Radio Mechanic.
+In the United States, there were 14,500 jobs for Radio Mechanic in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio Mechanic by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Radio Mechanic are Nevada, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.